 - French Little Thing

-I have always been extremely systematic in my approach to learning things, and following the Suzuki method or probably any other piano method, you learn a new piece because it is harder.
-It is not any different here, but I will explain exactly why this piece is hard, what the prerequisites are, and what you learn from the piece, this should help to keep you motivated!
+I have always been extremely systematic in my approach to learning things, and following the Suzuki method or probably most other piano methods, you learn a new piece because it is harder.
+I can’t guarantee that the pieces here will be harder over time, but I assure you that every piece has taught me something new.
+I can tell you what the prerequisites are, and what you learn from the piece, this could help to keep you motivated!

-I hope you will enjoy some of my compositions, feel free to send me a mail, with feedback, if you found this site useful, or if you want to use my music for your content.
+I hope you will enjoy some of my compositions, feel free to send me a mail, with feedback at email@example.com if you have found this site useful, or if you want to use my music for your content.

 Thanks for your time.

 Love and Happiness from a generally pretty happy person 🙂